brainoffline/Cleared/README.md

 I have created a [YouTube video](https://youtu.be/3t7IEUB6LqA) of the app running.

-And published the App to the [iOS App Store](https://itunes.apple.com/nz/developer/brian-donovan-smith/id1234554387) (pending approval) as well and the [Google Play Store](https://play.google.com/store/apps/details?id=com.brainoffline.cleared).
+And published the App to the [iOS App Store](https://itunes.apple.com/us/app/brainoffline-cleared/id1252321387?mt=8) as well and the [Google Play Store](https://play.google.com/store/apps/details?id=com.brainoffline.cleared).

 The source has been release in [GitHub](https://github.com/brainoffline/Cleared) under the MIT license.